 Perfectionist?
 Me too.
 But I'm working on it.
 So instead of waiting until I have my first twenty blog posts all lined up, I want to share this with you right now.
-It's an overview of a talk I gave at a local writers conference.
+It's an overview of a talk I gave at a local writers conference a couple months back.
 One big outline, crammed with info about why we writers feel so bad and what we can do about it now, instead of waiting till we're household names and "enough" to deserve some sanity.

 But you're smart, and you'll find this condensed info here useful right now.